 Gals usually want lean legs, a curvy butt, and a toned upper body and abs.

-If you listen to the right people, you’ll discover that getting there isn’t all that hard, really.
+And if you listen to the correct people, you’ll discover getting there isn’t all that hard.

-Unfortunately, that doesn’t necessarily mean you’ll wind up with the exact body you want.
+Unfortunately, that doesn’t mean you’ll wind up with the physique you want.

-In time, you might notice one side of your chest is slightly smaller than the other, or one arm is clearly larger than the other, or your entire upper or lower body is noticeably larger than the other.
+In time, you might notice one side of your chest is smaller than the other, or one arm, or one leg, or heck, maybe even one side of your body.

 Many people say this shouldn’t happen if you’re following a halfway sensible workout routine.
-Others say it’s purely genetic, and you have to play the cards you’re dealt.
+Others say it’s purely genetic.
+Both are wrong.

-You can develop muscle imbalances following any weightlifting routine, good and bad, and you can absolutely take measures to correct them.
+You can develop muscle imbalances with any weightlifting routine, good or bad, and you can take measures to correct them.

-As you’ll see in this article, all you have to do is make some simple tweaks to your training routine, keep an eye on how your body responds, and adjust accordingly.
+As you’ll see in this article, all you have to do is make some simple tweaks to your training routine, monitor how your body responds, and adjust accordingly.

 Let’s get to it.